lindsey98/COVID-Dialogue/src/README.md

-# COVID Dialogue Generate Model
+# COVID Dialogue Generation Model

 ## The pretrained models will be uploaded soon.